 Python, Ruby on Rails and Django (controversially) contain a significant amount of dynamic typing but usually provide object oriented programming with the expression or class based style or modules using duck typing.

-Programming languages are a fundamental part of the programming world.
+Programming languages for beginners especially is a fundamental part of the programming world.
 They provide the framework that allows developers to build and create software, which is why it’s important to know them well.
-For a beginner, programming languages can be intimidating.
+Learning Programming languages be intimidating.
 However, learning how to code is one of the most rewarding skills you can learn and it’s also incredibly useful in today’s modern world.
+There is no right answer, of course.
 If you’re interested in learning how to code but don’t know where to start, check out our blog post for some tips on the best ways to get started!

 Also Check : Competitive Programming Roadmap